 University policy requires that all research which involves human participants, regardless of the source of financial support, be reviewed and approved by the Morningside University Institutional Review Board (IRB) before it can be initiated.
 Research need not involve physical intervention to require approval; many kinds of data-gathering must be reviewed by the committee.
-All faculty members sponsoring student research are required to complete National Institute of Health (NIH) or Collaborative Institutional Training Institute (CITI) certification (https://my.morningside.edu/offices/student-research/institutional-review-board-irb).
+All faculty members sponsoring student research are required to complete Training and Resources in Research Ethics Evaluation (TREE) certification (https://my.morningside.edu/offices/student-research/institutional-review-board-irb).